Niteshpal7971/js-demo/README.md

 # js-demo
-This is demo for Javascript in Git &amp; Github.
+This is Demo for Javascript in Git &amp; Github.